LandingHeart/React-online-playground/README.md

 - **[Next.js](https://nextjs.org/)**: The React framework for production.
 - **[Monaco Editor](https://microsoft.github.io/monaco-editor/)**: The code editor that powers VS Code.
 - **[Tailwind CSS](https://tailwindcss.com/)**: A utility-first CSS framework for rapid UI development.
-- **[Fast API](https://fastapi.tiangolo.com/)**: Is a high-performance web framework for building HTTP-based service APIs in Python 3.8+.
+- **[FastAPI](https://fastapi.tiangolo.com/)**: Is a high-performance web framework for building HTTP-based service APIs in Python 3.8+.
 - **[Web Container](https://webcontainers.io/)**: Is a browser-based Node js runtime environment
+- **[SQLAlchemy](https://www.sqlalchemy.org/)**: SQLAlchemy is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.
+- **[Alembic](https://github.com/sqlalchemy/alembic)**: Alembic is a database migrations tool written by the author of SQLAlchemy.
+A migrations tool offers the following functionality:

 ## 🔮 Future Improvements

 We have plans to add more features to make this playground even more powerful:

 - [ ] Continue adding Integration with a real WebContainer API for in-browser code execution.
-- [ ] Resizable panes for a more flexible layout.
+- [ ] Resizable panes for a more flexible layout. (currently buggy, fixing later)
 - [ ] Support for adding and removing files/folders.
 - [ ] Terminal integration.
 - [ ] More themes for the editor.
 - [ ] Auth, google auth, etc.
 - [ ] project base questions, feature implementatins, fixing bug in provided code.
+- [ ] docker container for fast api and next js.